builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

     }
 ```

-- With our validation logic encapsulated and tested, we can reuse these methods in any other domain classes that needed validation.
+- With our validation logic encapsulated and tested, we can reuse these methods in any other domain classes that need validation.
 We made it easier to test our application and promote code reuse in the same step.

 #### The Result of Zero Public Setters